Active Directory Pro

 When to use?
 Use LastLogonDate when using PowerShell and you want an easy to read format of the LastLogonTimeStamp.

 Option 1.
-Get AD Last Logon using the AD Pro Toolkit
+Last Logon Date Report using AD Pro Toolkit

 Note: If you have a lot of users and multiple domain controllers this report can take several minutes to complete.